vincentrose88/MONSTER-Genome-pipeline/README.md

 This will run Daniels perl MONSTER script, extract the corresponding regions and then run the actual MONSTER script on the extracted regions

+### Collect results
+`./collect_results.sh firstRun.par`

+Collects ALL the analyses in first Run and creates a combined results script, with info on test, trait and MONSTER output. **Can't be parallelized**

 ### Extract single point association

 `while read i; do 1x_single_snp_assoc/extract_regions.sh $i firstRun; done < <(awk '{print $1,$2,$3}' firstRun.par)`